callmechristian/imouse-server/readme.md

 # Mouse server and client

-This branch is only intended for use on windows, for MacOS and Linux check the Python branch.
+This branch is only intended for development.

 ## Requirements
 Websocket communication